-There are two brownfield settlement opportunities identified by the Municipality: the Ex-Tovein Area and the Salvi Bonaventura Area, both privately owned, extended for 6,150 square meters of total gross area, intended for industrial / artisanal activities.
+Two brownfield settlement opportunities identified by the Municipality: the Ex-Tovein Area and the Salvi Bonaventura Area (the latter area acquired an investor and has been sold), both privately owned, extended for 6,150 smq of total gross area to be used for industrial / activities.

-Among the priority interventions: the cabling from the backbone of the existing fiber optic network to Tecnolab (innovation, research and training center for the manufacturing activities of the area, carried out through the reconstruction of the Kuwait Expo Pavilion), and the implementation of the PGT through the creation of specific documents aimed at qualifying the main production areas and the areas subject to disposal or disuse problems.
+Among the interventions carried out the AttrACT program: the cabling from the existing fiber optic network backbone; the Tecnolab (innovation, research and training center for the manufacturing activities of the area, carried out through the reconstruction of the Kuwait Expo Pavilion); the implementation of the PGT through the creation of specific documents aimed at qualifying the main production or abandoned areas.